RReverser/when-traverse/README.md

 whenTraverse(tree, {
   enter: function (node) {
-    // is called when node object itself is resolved but didn't enter subtree yet
+    // is called when node object itself is resolved but didn't enter subtree yet;
     // return new node to enter into, whenTraverse.SKIP or whenTraverse.REMOVE from here },
   leave: function (node) {
-    // is called when node with all the children are resolved and subtree is left
+    // is called when node with all the children are resolved and subtree is left;
     // return new node, whenTraverse.SKIP or whenTraverse.REMOVE from here
   }
 }).then(function (tree) {
   // got resolved tree here:

   // 1) nodes that were marked with `whenTraverse.SKIP` and their children are still left intouched;
   // 2) nodes that were marked with `whenTraverse.REMOVE` are completely deleted from tree;
   // 3) other nodes are left intouched or replaced with new nodes returned from either `enter` or `leave`